php-resta/resta-core/README.md

 One issue you should be aware of is that the resta kernel is directly dependent on the composer.json file.
 <ins> Therefore, you must install its dependencies via composer before using the application object. </ins>

+> Now let's make a small example to show what can be done with this magic box.

 ## Security Vulnerabilities
 If you discover a security vulnerability within Resta,